rahimnagori/react-journey/README.md

 - Hence Single Page Application are faster.
 - Following techniques are used to do performance improvements:
   - Lazy loading or chunking.
+  - While using Redux, subscribe to the most needed store / slice.
 - Options to add style in the project:
   - index.css file.
   - SASS and SCSS.